verhovsky/books-futures-explained/README.md

 # Thought dump

+The repository for the book [Future Explained in 200 Lines of Rust](https://cfsamson.github.io/books-futures-explained/)

 ### Data + Vtable

 We need to get a basic grasp of this to be able to understand how we implement a Waker.